• Skip to primary navigation

 • Preheat oven to 400 degrees.
 Grease a 9-inch tart or pie pan with cooking spray.

 • Unroll pie crust and arrange it on prepared pan.
 Gently press the crust into the bottom and sides of pan, trim any excess dough.
 Use a fork to prick the pie crust in several places (sides too).
-Brush on the beaten egg white on the dough.
+Brush the beaten egg white on the dough.
 Bake the pie crust until slightly brown, about 10 minutes.
 Allow the crust to cool for 5-10 minutes.

 • In a nonstick skillet over medium-high heat, crumble in the sausage and cook until brown, about 5 minutes.
 Drain on a paper lined plate and set aside to slightly cool.